vodkar/diary_concept/README.md

 - To remember sudden ideas and check this at free time.
 - To collect statistics of everything.
 - To be available at any time and anywhere.
+- Stop to use on fly generated thoughts!

 # Concept description